Lxca128/lxca128/README.md

 ## 🚀 About Me
 - 💻 **Programming Enthusiast**: Skilled in Java, PHP, Laravel, HTML, and JavaScript.
-- 🎮 **Gaming Developer**: Running a unique PvE Minecraft server with exciting features.
+- 🎮 **Gaming Developer:** Loves working on Minecraft plugins and creating unique features for servers.
 - 🔍 **Detail-Oriented Researcher**: Always diving deep into technical topics to ensure accuracy and quality.

 ## 🛠️ Tech Stack